photo by Elle Darcy

-Julie lives with her husband and their four children in Maine, where she maintains the Little Free Library in front of their house.
-They also have a chiweenie dog named Cosmo and a big black lab mix doggie named Marlo.
+Julie lives with her family in Maine, where she maintains the Little Free Library in front of their house.

 If you’re from a media-type institution and are looking for Julie’s media kit, you can find it here.